VRConservation/ywabook/_sources/3_geospatial.md

 Yuba County's location in California shows generalized vegetation categories.
 ```

-Publicly managed forests in Yuba County experienced a shift in management over the past 30 years, which moved away from timber production due to ecosystem impacts and financial unsustainability.
-The result is more densely vegetated areas at risk for forest fires.
+Over the past thirty years, the management of publicly managed forests in Yuba County has shifted away from timber production due to ecosystem impacts and financial unsustainability.
+This has resulted in more densely vegetated areas at risk for forest fires.

 Local officials, agencies, and communities want to improve forest conditions but face barriers.
-Mitigating more damaging wildfires is a priority for the County, communities, Yuba Watershed Protection and Firesafe Council, and Yuba County Water Agency.
+Mitigating more damaging wildfires is a priority for the County, communities, Yuba Watershed Protection and Firesafe Council, and Yuba Water Agency.

 While areas surrounding Yuba County have seen catastrophic fires covering large geographic regions in the last decade, Yuba County has experienced smaller-scale fires.
-To show this, we analyzed Sentinel-1 radar data, which shows this striking difference in areas affected by fires from March 2019 to March 2023.
+To show this, we analyzed Sentinel-1 radar data, illustrating the striking difference in areas affected by fires from March 2019 to March 2023.
 We examined changes in the forest canopy in the landscapes surrounding Camptonville in Yuba County and Greenville in Plumas County.
 We found a difference of 7.5 km2 affected by fire in the Camptonville area of interest but a whopping two orders of magnitude greater difference of 1,047 km2 surrounding Greenville ({numref}`change`).

 ```{figure} /figures/change.png
 :height: 600px